Voltage Change : Sentra Temperature Control Units Manufactured Prior January 1, 2011

 unit can be converted.
 After confirming that your unit can be converted use this document as a quide to making the voltage change.

-This document outlines the steps required to change the voltage from 230 to 460 or from 460 to 230 for units manufactured prior to approximately January 1, 2011.
-Refer to fyi document
+- This document outlines the steps required to change the voltage from 230 to 460 or from 460 to 230 for units manufactured prior to approximately January 1, 2011.
+Refer to fyi

 Voltage Conversion Procedure

-- For a field voltage conversion, the following items will required replacement or rewriing.
+For a field voltage conversion, the following items will required replacement or rewiring.
 Contact the Advantage Service Department for the proper replacement parts.

 - Heater Element (rewire)